Why Should I Use Tasks & Projects in Project Management Software?

 Alternatively, you may create a separate folder for each department and tag tasks with their related department.
-For instance, if you have a “Marketing” folder, then any marketing employee can quickly navigate to all of their tasks in one place, even if they relate to different projects.
+For instance, if you have a “Marketing” folder, any marketing employee can quickly navigate all their tasks in one place, even if they relate to different projects.

 Folders can contain subfolders, projects, and tasks.
 By using tags, folders allow you to slice, dice, and group information in whichever way is most useful to your team members, without having to duplicate data.